kyleneideck/BackgroundMusic/README.md

   the Sound section in System Preferences, click the Output tab and change your default output device to something other than Background Music Device.
 Alternatively, you may Option+Click on the Sound icon in the menu bar to select a different output device.

-  This happens when OS X remembers that Background Music Device was your default audio device the last time you last used (or didn't use) headphones.
+  This happens when macOS remembers that Background Music Device was your default audio device the last time you last used (or didn't use) headphones.
 - [A recent Chrome bug](https://bugs.chromium.org/p/chromium/issues/detail?id=557620) can stop Chrome from switching to Background Music Device after you open Background Music.
 Chrome's audio will still play, but Background Music won't be